Andrew Schmitt – Directing Analyst

-As the founder and lead analyst at Cignal AI, Andrew Schmitt draws upon more than two decades of comprehensive experience in the optical network industry, first as a talented engineer and manager in the field and then as an industry analyst.
-He uses this first-hand knowledge to bring a unique perspective to his research.
+As the founder and directing analyst at Cignal AI, Andrew Schmitt draws upon more than two decades of comprehensive experience in the optical network industry, first as a talented engineer and manager in the field and then as an industry analyst.
+He uses this first-hand knowledge to bring a unique perspective to market research.

-At Cignal AI, Andrew leads quantitative and qualitative research on the networking market’s entire supply chain – from carriers and equipment manufacturers to chips and components.
-He is quoted and consulted by industry publications such as Lightwave and Lightreading and is also part of the OFC planning committee.
-He is invited annually to speak at events such as OFC, ECOC, FOE, and IIR conferences as well as private events.
+At Cignal AI, Andrew directs all research activity on the networking market’s entire supply chain – from carriers and equipment manufacturers to chips and components.
+He is quoted and consulted by industry publications such as Lightwave and Lightreading and participates in the OFC planning committee.
+He is invited to speak annually at events such as OFC, ECOC, FOE, and IIR conferences as well as private events.
 He is also a consultant to startups, carriers, vendors, and the investment community, where he provides insight on developing business opportunities and market strategy.

-Prior to Cignal AI, Andrew was business unit director for Vitesse Semiconductor and was a principal analyst at Infonetics Research and also at IHS.
+Prior to Cignal AI, Andrew was business unit director for Vitesse Semiconductor and was a principal analyst at Infonetics Research and then IHS/Markit.
 He holds multiple engineering patents and received his BS in Electrical Engineering at the University of California, Santa Barbara (UCSB).
 Andrew resides with his family in the New England area.

 Anna Villani is a software engineer who develops and maintains Cignal AI’s quantitative research infrastructure and customer-facing solutions.